junxit/us-congress-bills-117/metadata.md

 - 2022-03-28 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-03-28 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-03-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 314.
+- 2022-03-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S1860; text: 3/15/2022 CR S1181)
+- 2022-03-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S1860; text: 3/15/2022 CR S1181)